rackerlabs/rackspace-how-to/content/managed-operations/oracle-business-intelligence-12c-release-new-features.md

 #### Create XSA cache schema

-Use the following steps to create an XSA cache schema
+Use the following steps to create an XSA cache schema:

 1. Connect to Oracle 11g or 12c databases by using SQL Developer or SQLPlus.